 FINDING LEADING CASES ON A TOPIC

 Use secondary sources such as books and commentary.
-For example, Native Title (in Halsbury's Laws of Australia on Lexis Advance Pacific - UniMelb staff & students) and Aborigines and Torres Strait Islanders (on Westlaw AU - UniMelb staff & students) are arranged by topic.
+For example, Native Title (in Halsbury's Laws of Australia on Lexis Advance - UniMelb staff & students) and Aborigines and Torres Strait Islanders (on Westlaw AU - UniMelb staff & students) are arranged by topic.
 The commentary in each topic refers to significant and noteworthy cases.

 FINDING ALL CASES ON INDIGENOUS ISSUES

 The Indigenous Law Library on AUSTLII (open access) includes the following databases:

 Use an Annotated Act, such as the annotated Native Title Act 1993 (Cth) in Native Title (on Lexis Advance - UniMelb staff & students).
 This includes references to leading cases.

 The National Native Title Tribunal was established in 1994.
 It makes decisions, conducts inquiries, reviews and mediations, and assists parties with native title applications and Indigenous land use agreements (ILUAs)

 STATE AND TERRITORY